NorthSouth Productions

-NorthSouth Productions is a television production company in the United States that was founded by Charlie DeBevoise and Mark Hickman in 2000.
+NorthSouth Productions LLC is a television production company in the United States that was founded by Charlie DeBevoise and Mark Hickman in 2000.
 NorthSouth creates and produces original programming for a variety of broadcast and cable networks including Peacock, HGTV, Discovery, TLC, History, A&E, MTV, VH1, SyFy, OWN: Oprah Winfrey Network, TruTV, WE tv, Discovery Health, Food Network, Lifetime, and the Sundance Channel.
 Their production credits include documentaries, reality television, travel series, and sports entertainment.
 The company has offices in New York City and Knoxville, Tennessee.

 On December 6, 2012, it was announced that Hearst Corporation would take a 50% stake in NorthSouth.
 In 2016, Charlie DeBevoise bought out Mark Hickman of his stake in the company.
 DeBevoise now owns 50% of the company.
 In 2019, he formed NoSo Films to develop, produce, and finance long form documentaries.

 Digital Graffiti is NorthSouth's full-service post-production facility.